-- If a node x contains the definition of variable a, then every node in the dominance frontier of x needs a Φfunction for a - Idea: Everything dominated by x will see x's definition of a.
-The dominance frontier represents the first nodes we could have reached via an alternative path, which will have an alternate reaching definition (recall that the entry node defines everything) - Why is this right for loops?
-Hint: strict dominance... - Since the Φ-function itself is a definition, this placement rule needs to be iterated until it reaches a fixed-point - Theorem: this algorithm places exactly the same set of Φ-functions as the path criterion given previously
+- If a node x contains the definition of variable a, then every node in the dominance frontier of x needs a Φ-function for a - Idea: Everything dominated by x will see x's definition of a.
+The dominance frontier represents the first nodes we could have reached via an alternative path, which will have an alternate reaching definition of a (recall the convention that the entry node defines all variables with version $0 a_0$ ) - Why is this right for loops?
+Hint: strict dominance... - Since the Φ-function itself is a definition, this placement rule needs to be iterated until it reaches a fixed-point - Theorem: this algorithm places exactly the same set of Φ-functions as the path convergence criterion (above)